Architecture in Buenos Aires: The Most Beautiful Places to Visit

 Location: Avenida Hipólito Yrigoyen 3999, Buenos Aires

-The Barolo Palace, or Palacio Barolo in Spanish, is one of the most iconic examples of architecture in Buenos Aires.
+The Barolo Palace, or Palacio Barolo in Spanish, is one of the most iconic examples of architecture and one of the most popular places to visit in Buenos Aires.

 The impressive palace located in downtown Buenos Aires is designed with inspiration from Dante’s Divine Comedy by the Italian architect Mario Palanti.